dynamsoft-docs/barcode-reader-docs/programming/features/use-runtimesettings-or-templates.md

 ## Mixed Usage

-It's also possible to use a `JSON Template` along with `SimplifiedSettings`.
-Typically, you initialize the SDK with a `JSON Template`, the settings in which will be reflected in `SimplifiedSettings`, then you can further fine-tune `SimplifiedSettings` to apply to the actual reading process.
+It's also possible to use a `JSON Template` along with `SimplifiedCaptureVisionSettings`.
+Typically, you initialize the SDK with a `JSON Template`, the settings in which will be reflected in `SimplifiedCaptureVisionSettings`, then you can further fine-tune `SimplifiedCaptureVisionSettings` to apply to the actual reading process.